What It Tastes Like

 "Is pour-over the same as drip coffee?"

 Not exactly.
 Both use filters and hot water, but drip coffee is usually brewed in batches by machine.
-Pour-over is brewed by hand, one cup at a time, allowing more control over extraction.
+Pour-over is brewed by hand, one cup at a time, allowing more control over the final result.

 See the full pour-over vs drip coffee comparison.